YukiTheThicc/Java_Engine/README.md

 A Java game engine based on OpenGL.

-This project is personal attempt to design and produce a close-to fully featured engine using Java.
+This project is a personal attempt to design and produce a close-to fully featured engine using Java.
 Its basic structure consists on a front-end(_Sapphire_) and back-end(_Diamond_).

 ## Priorities